 The standard assortment of resort town activities are here – swimming, biking, sailing, canoeing, horseback riding and fishing – but the area is also well known for its many man-made attractions that cater to families with younger children.
 There’s a zipline adventure through the trees, parasailing, mini-golf, tubing, and a petting zoo.
 To keep adults happy while the kids are entertained, you’ll also find several day spas, scuba diving in Lake Michigan, and five nearby wineries.

 Door County is at its busiest in summer, so to avoid the crowds and kids, come in late spring, for the Festival of Blossoms, or in fall when the leaves are ablaze in bright orange, red and yellow.
 There’s still plenty to do in winter too.
 It’s cold, but skiing, snowshoeing, snowmobiling and riding a horse-drawn sleigh will keep you warm.
+Buy a bottle of their famous cherry wine.

 Long Grove, Illinois